-O. Collection of Diagnostic Respiratory Specimens
+E. Collection of Diagnostic Respiratory Specimens

-- When collecting diagnostic respiratory specimens (e.g., nasopharyngeal or nasal swab) from a patient with possible SARS-CoV-2 infection, the following should occur: - Specimen collection should be performed in a normal examination room with the door closed. - HCP in the room should wear an N95 or equivalent or higher-level respirator (or facemask if a respirator is not available), eye protection, gloves, and a gown. - If respirators are not readily available, they should be prioritized for other procedures at higher risk for producing infectious aerosols (e.g., intubation), instead of for collecting diagnostic respiratory specimens.
+- When collecting diagnostic respiratory specimens (e.g., nasopharyngeal or nasal swab) from a patient with possible SARS-CoV-2 infection, the following should occur: - Specimen collection should be performed in a normal examination room with the door closed. - HCP in the room should wear an N95 or equivalent or higher-level respirator, eye protection, gloves, and a gown. - o If respirators are not readily available, they should be prioritized for other procedures at higher risk for producing infectious aerosols (e.g., intubation), instead of for collecting diagnostic respiratory specimens.
 The number of HCP present during the procedure should be limited to only those essential for patient care and procedure support.
 Visitors should not be present for specimen collection. - Clean and disinfect procedure room surfaces promptly as described in the section on environmental infection control below.

-P. Manage Visitor Access and Movement Within the Facility
+F. Manage Visitor Access and Movement Within the Facility

-- Limit visitors to the facility to only those essential for the patient's physical or emotional well-being and care (e.g., care partner, parent). - Encourage use of alternative mechanisms for patient and visitor interactions such as videocall applications on cell phones or tablets. - If visitation to patients with SARS-CoV-2 infection occurs, visits should be scheduled and controlled to allow for the following: - Facilities should evaluate risk to the health of the visitor (e.g., visitor might have underlying illness putting them at higher risk for COVID-19) and ability to comply with precautions.

-- Facilities should provide instruction, before visitors enter patients' rooms, on hand hygiene, limiting surfaces touched, and use of PPE according to current facility policy while in the patient's room. - Visitors should not be present during AGPs or other procedures. - Visitors should be instructed to only visit the patient room.
+- Limit visitors to the facility to only those essential for the patient's physical or emotional well-being and care (e.g., care partner, parent). - Encourage use of alternative mechanisms for patient and visitor interactions such as videocall applications on cell phones or tablets. - If visitation to patients with SARS-CoV-2 infection occurs, visits should be scheduled and controlled to allow for the following: - Facilities should evaluate risk to the health of the visitor (e.g., visitor might have underlying illness putting them at higher risk for COVID-19) and ability to comply with precautions. - Facilities should provide instruction, before visitors enter patients' rooms, on hand hygiene, limiting surfaces touched, and use of source control according to current facility policy while in the patient's room. - Visitors should not be present during AGPs or other procedures. - Visitors should be instructed to only visit the patient room.
 They should not go to other locations in the facility.

-Q. Environmental Infection Control
+G. Environmental Infection Control

-- Dedicated medical equipment should be used when caring for patients with suspected or confirmed SARS-CoV-2 infection. - All non-dedicated, non-disposable medical equipment used for patient care should be cleaned and disinfected according to manufacturer's instructions and facility policies between each patient. - Ensure that environmental cleaning and disinfection procedures are followed consistently and correctly. - Routine cleaning and disinfection procedures (e.g., using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant to frequently touched surfaces or objects for appropriate contact times as indicated on the product's label) are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol generating procedures are performed. - Refer to List N on the EPA website for EPA-registered disinfectants that have qualified under EPA's emerging viral pathogens program for use against SARS-CoV-2. - Management of laundry, food service utensils, and medical waste should also be performed in accordance with routine procedures. - Additional information about recommended practices for terminal cleaning of rooms and PPE to be worn by environmental services personnel is available in the Healthcare Infection Prevention and Control FAQs for COVID-19
+- Dedicated medical equipment should be used when caring for patients with suspected or confirmed SARS-CoV-2 infection. - All non-dedicated, non-disposable medical equipment used for patient care should be cleaned and disinfected according to manufacturer's instructions and facility policies between each patient. - Ensure that environmental cleaning and disinfection procedures are followed consistently and correctly. - Routine cleaning and disinfection procedures (e.g., using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant to frequently touched surfaces or objects for appropriate contact times as indicated on the product's label) are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol generating procedures are performed. - Refer to List N on the EPA website for EPA-registered disinfectants that have qualified under EPA's emerging viral pathogens program for use against SARS-CoV-2. - Management of laundry, food service utensils, and medical waste should also be performed in accordance with routine procedures.